freedomofpress/securedrop/docs/passphrases.rst

 ----------

-The journalist will be using the *Journalist Workstation* with Tails to connect to the Document Interface.
+The journalist will be using the *Journalist Workstation* with Tails to connect to the Journalist Interface.
 The tasks performed by the journalist will require the following set of passphrases:

 -  A master password for the persistent volume on the Tails device.
 -  A master password for the KeePassX password manager, which unlocks passphrases to:

-   -  The Hidden Service value required to connect to the Document Interface.
+   -  The Hidden Service value required to connect to the Journalist Interface.
-   -  The Document Interface.
+   -  The Journalist Interface.
    -  The journalist's personal GPG key.

 The journalist will also need to have a two-factor authenticator, such